 As the era of policy co-development between Indigenous organizations and the settler state comes to an end, the role of Canada in participating in policy development must become limited and its role in reporting must be transparent to Indigenous peoples.

 Special Rapporteur noted that the Liberal government actually made significant commitments to gender-based programming.
 Still, Canada “lacks [a] holistic legal framework with a clear elaboration of prevention measures, integrated services delivery and prosecution of perpetrators in a coordinated manner and guaranteed in all jurisdictions.”
 In fact, the Special Rapporteur noted that “the United Nations Declaration on the Rights of Indigenous Peoples which affirms that indigenous women should have ownership of, and administer, initiatives to improve their law and justice outcomes.
-Indigenous led programs and service delivery should be the norm and not the exception as it is currently the case.”
+Indigenous-led programs and service delivery should be the norm and not the exception as it is currently the case.”

-These requirements should underwrite the the establishment of an NAP.
+These requirements should underwrite the establishment of a NAP.
 With three weeks left in this session of Parliament and an election looming in the Fall, timing is not ideal for political action on the Inquiry’s Calls to Justice.
 The government is coming to the end of its mandate and the Inquiry findings must live on.
-As previous Inquiry and Commission studies or recommendations on Indigenous issues teaches us, without an implementation strategy, those recommendations are often ignored, and it falls to Indigenous people to continue to advance their rights.
+As previous Inquiry and Commission studies or recommendations on Indigenous issues teach us, without an implementation strategy, those recommendations are often ignored, and it falls to Indigenous people to continue to advance their rights.

 The establishment of a National Action Plan is something that must be urgently developed, utilizing the frameworks already proposed to assist.